shaharhikri/Compiler-sourceCode_to_IRcode/README.md

 # Compiler with C\C++ using flex&bison
-Compiler (Front End - convert our programming language(source code) to three adress code(IR CODE) ).
+Compiler (Front End - convert our programming language(source code) to three address code(IR CODE) ).

 The part of the compiler which convert source code to an Intermediate code/representation (IR).
 A three-address code compiler using AST for Mr.